jupyterlab/galata/README.md

 Galata can also connect to Browser via a remote debugging URL.
 It can be specified using `--browser-url`.

 ## Running tests
 There are two projects in this mono-repo. `galata` core project and `galata-example` project which is a boilerplate project that shows how `galata` can be integrated into a node project.
 Both of these projects contain some test suites that serve as unit tests and examples.
-You can run them using `lerna run test` or `jlpm run test` in each project's root directory.
+You can run them using `lerna run test` or `yarn run test` in each project's root directory.
 It is suggested to run tests in each projects directory as below.
 Otherwise you need to run `lerna run test --stream` to see detailed result of each test in a test suite.

 ```
 cd packages/galata
-jlpm run test
+yarn run test
 ```

 ## Configuration